KrakenIsHere/The-Vineheart-Realm/content/0. World/1. House Rules/Bastions Changes.md

 tags:
   - Rules
 ---
-Bastions were introduced in the 2024 version of DnD
+[[D.M.G.
+Chapter 8|Bastions]] were introduced in the 2024 version of DnD

+## Acquisition
+- A character can acquire a bastion upon reaching level 6
+- A bastion must be either bought or rewarded.
+	It cannot be inherited (Unless it is to another character)
+- A bastion can be co-owned between characters
+-

 ## Sizes